GAlekhya123/documentation/Static_File_Handling.md

 <li>Run the server by using <b>python manage.py runserver</b> command.Then,output look like this.</li>
 </ul>

+> **_NOTE:_** It is not necessary to run the server everytime,because the server is running in background.untill unless you stop the server.

 <img src="Images/jsoutput.PNG" alt="Templates" width="600" />

 ### Django Loading CSS Example